Acorn's Frequently Asked Questions

 - The direct version isn't confined to a sandbox.
 So if you want to do hassle free scripting or write plugins which can write to anywhere on your computer, you're going to want the direct version.

-- You get timely updates with the direct version.
+- You get faster updates with the direct version.
 You can also have access to beta versions when available.
 Since we can update the direct version whenever we'd like (the App Store version might take a week or more waiting for review), you get fixes and new features faster.

 What's the difference between an Acorn update and an upgrade?